REPEATER ETTIQUETTE & OPERATING PROCEDURES

 Being a courteous ‘guest’:

-repeater that belongs to a group to which you are not a member, or belongs to
+you use a repeater that belongs to a group to which you are not a member, or

-an individual and you do not support the repeater (especially when you are
+belongs to an individual and you do not support the repeater (especially when

-traveling in an area not frequented), it is always common courtesy to thank the
+you are traveling in an area not frequented), it is always common courtesy to

-group for allowing you to use the system, similar to what you would do if you
+thank the group for allowing you to use the system, similar to what you would

-when signing off.
-It is likely that no one will say “your welcome”, but rest
+of the repeater” when signing off.
+It is likely that no one will say “your

-use a repeater, it is courteous to join the organization that is responsible
+you frequently use a repeater, it is courteous to join the organization that is

-for maintaining the system, or in the case of a system under single party
+responsible for maintaining the system, or in the case of a system under single

-ownership, asking the owner if he accepts donations towards the upkeep of the
+party ownership, asking the owner if he accepts donations towards the upkeep of

-system.
-Repeaters are expensive to maintain, and keeping them on the air and
+the system.
+Repeaters are expensive to maintain, and keeping them on the air

 considered “open”, that does not make it a public utility- your support is